Realdavidking/SIEM-Defensive-Solution/README.md

 10. This analysis helped me create reports, discover basline "normal" activity, create alerts, design visualizations and build a dashboard showing the Apache server data.

+To find baseline activity I took total events and divided by the 84 hour range observed on the Apache server logs.
+To create an alert threshold for abnormal event activity I doubled this value.

 <br />
 <p align="center">
 Visualization showing HTTP Requests by Method:<br/>